mathieubrmd/Albums-ReactNative/README.md

 # What the app does ?

 - The app displays a list of albums
-- The header of the card shows the artist's name and the album name.
+- The header of the card shows the artist's name and the album's name.
-- The content of the card shows the album image
+- The content of the card shows the album's image
 - The footer of the card shows a button that says "Buy Now!" which is in fact a link to the amazon store